anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 # Create Encounters

-After Intervisibility has been added for all encounter events tables encounters can be calaulated by using the '3_main_Create_Encounters.py' file.
+After Intervisibility has been added for all encounter events tables encounters can be calculated by using the '3_main_Create_Encounters.py' file.
 '3_main_Create_Encounters.py' has the same 4 lines as '1_main_Create_Encounter_Events.py'.

 - tracklib_folder_path must be set to the path to where tracklib is loaded
 - 'db' is the name of the database
 - 'db_user' is the name of the user of the database
-- 'db_password' must be the pasword to the database
+- 'db_password' must be the password to the database

 <img width="1860" height="901" alt="enounters___" src="https://github.com/user-attachments/assets/3bae29d7-bdb5-453c-987b-17bc2665ed23" />

-After updating the required lines the click 'run below' at the top cell this will exiquet all cells createing encounter events of all settings used in the paper.
+After updating the required lines the click 'run below' at the top cell this will execute all cells creating encounter events of all settings used in the paper.

 Expected total run time is ____
 - default settings